North American railroad signals: Vertical color light signals

 Hooded GRS Type D modular color lights on the DRGW TN Pass Line.

 Vertical color light signals are the second major pattern of color light signals, and today represent the most popular form of signal in North America, supplanting the searchlight.
-These signals are not different from the triangular type color signal in function, but present a much altered visual appearance.
+These signals are not different from the triangular-type color signal in function, but present a much altered visual appearance.

-Continuing problems with reliable, long range light sources from a single, optical colored lens and a focused bulb restricted the first use of color light signals to short range daytime exterior applications, or tunnels and other underground or low speed complexes.
-The 1911 New York Penn Station project was one example of this type of color light signal, with an outer colored 8 3/8" optical lens, some of which are still in service as of 2011.
+Continuing problems with reliable long-range light sources from a single colored lens and a focused bulb restricted the first use of color light signals to short-range daytime exterior applications, or tunnels and other underground or low-speed complexes.
+The 1911 New York Penn Station project was one example of this type of color light signal, with an outer colored 8+3/8 in optical lens, some of which are still in service as of 2011.

-Development of the doublet lens by Churchill at Corning Glass Works allowed an electric light source to be more effective than with previous daytime colorlight signal designs.
+Development of the doublet lens by Churchill at Corning Glass Works allowed an electric light source to be more effective than with previous daytime color light signal designs.
 There are two main types of cases: the single case, where two or more lamps were contained within a single cast housing, and the modular light, where each lamp was an independent unit capable of being arranged into a signal of arbitrary configuration, including triangular.
 US&S has a popular single case type with its styles R/R-2, P-2/5 and N, while GRS offered their triangularly arranged Type G, with the Chicago Signal Company providing a similar version.
 Today's Safetrans Triangular is a copy of the GRS Type G but with vertically arranged double doors.

 Signals like the model N/N-2 could also be mounted directly on the ground as a dwarf signal without a backing.
-The most notable user of this type of signal was the Chesapeake and Ohio, but units could be found on railroads all over the country.
+The most notable user of this type of signal was the Chesapeake and Ohio, but units could be found on railroads all over the continent.